skunkiferous/Meta/api/README.md

 Could we combine Property Validators and ValueMappers, so we can for example implement fuzzy logic with bytes internally?

+If we validate all values set for their "range", we could extend the Validators to be able to also "clamp" some value to the "nearest" valid value.
+This could help make the code more robust when either importing external data, or "migrating" data.

 Try to auto-import all of our extensions.

 coreSt should be tested and benchmarked inside the JVM too.